Zeroes of quaternionic modular forms and central $L$-values: Introduction

 \subsection{Motivation}

-Let $S_k(N)$ (resp.\ $S^\new_k(N)$) denote the space of weight $k$ elliptic cusp (resp.\ new) forms of level $\Gamma_0(N)$.
+Let $S_k(N)$ denote the space of weight $k$ elliptic cusp forms of level $\Gamma_0(N)$, and let $S^\new_k(N)$ denote the subspace of newforms.
 Let $B = B_N$ a definite quaternion algebra of discriminant $N$, and $\calO = \calO_N$ a maximal order of $B$.
 Necessarily, $N$ is a squarefree product of an odd number of primes.
 Let $\Cl(\calO)$ be the set of right $\calO$-ideal classes in $B$, which is a finite set.

 The space of trivial weight modular forms of level $\calO$ on $B$ is simply the space of functions $M(\calO) = \{ \phi : \Cl(\calO) \to \C \}$.
 The subspace of cusp forms $S(\calO)$ can be defined as the codimension 1 subspace of forms orthogonal to the constant functions, with respect to the Petersson inner product.
 There is a well-known action of Hecke operators, and the Eichler--Shimizu--Jacquet--Langlands correspondence gives a Hecke isomorphism of $S(\calO)$ with $S^\new_2(N)$.
-In particular, there is a 1-1 correspondence of Hecke eigenforms $\phi \in S(\calO)$ (modulo scalars) with newforms in $f \in S_2(N)$.
+In particular, there is a 1-1 correspondence of Hecke eigenforms $\phi \in S(\calO)$ (modulo scalars) with newforms $f \in S_2(N)$.

-Thanks to a formula of Waldspurger \cite{wald}, one can relate certain twisted $L$-values to certain periods on $B$.
-Namely, if $\phi$ and $f$ as above correspond, central $L$-values associated to certain twists of $f$ are nonzero if and only if certain linear combinations of values of $\phi$ called periods are nonzero.
-Thus a natural approach to studying the vanishing of $L$-values is to study (i) values of quaternionic modular (eigen)forms $\phi$, and (ii) periods on $B$.
+A formula of Waldspurger \cite{wald} relates certain twisted $L$-values to certain periods on $B$.
+Namely, if $\phi$ and $f$ correspond as above, central $L$-values associated to certain twists of $f$ are nonzero if and only if certain linear combinations of values of $\phi$ called periods are nonzero.
+Thus a natural approach to studying the vanishing of $L$-values is to study both (i) values of quaternionic modular (eigen)forms $\phi$, and (ii) periods on $B$.
+While periods have often been used to study $L$-values (e.g., see \cite{jacquet-chen}, \cite{michel-venkatesh}), we understand relatively little about the values of quaternionic eigenforms.

-The present paper represents one step in an attempt to understand both of these things, but especially values of quaternionic modular forms.
-Specifically, we focus on the question of how often values of quaternionic modular forms are zero, and what this implies about non-vanishing $L$-values.
+The present paper represents one step in an attempt to understand (i) and (ii), but especially values of quaternionic modular forms.
+Specifically, we focus on the question of how often values of quaternionic eigenforms are zero, and what this implies about non-vanishing $L$-values.
+In particular, let $K=\Q(\sqrt{-D})$ be the imaginary quadratic field of discriminant $-D$ and $\eta_D(n) = {-D \leg n}$ the associated quadratic Dirichlet character.
+We show that if $\phi$ is zero-free and either (1) $K$ has class number 1 with $\eta_D(p) \ne 1$ for all $p | N$, or (2) $K$ has one class per genus and $D | N$, then $L(\frac 12, f) L(\frac 12, f \otimes \eta_D) \ne 0$ (\cref{thm:16}).